a2z2k26/bumba-voice/docs/GLOSSARY.md

 Part of BUMBA - Building Unified Multi-agent Business Applications
 ```

-This glossary defines key terms and concepts used throughout the CHATTA project.
+This glossary defines key terms and concepts used throughout the Bumba Voice project.
 It serves as a reference for both human developers and AI assistants to ensure consistent terminology.

 ## Why This Glossary Exists